-Global Citizen Festival's 2019 Lineup Includes Adam Lambert, Alicia Keys, & More In The Movement To End Poverty
+The Global Citizen Festival's 2019 Lineup Includes Everyone From Adam Lambert To Alicia Keys

 Global Citizen has curated a star-studded roster yet again to combat extreme poverty.
 Global Citizen Festival’s 2019 lineup includes Taraji P. Henson, Rami Malek, Bill Nye, and more in the movement to end poverty.
 The festival, organized by the Global Poverty Project, has enlisted Hugh Jackman and Deborra-Lee Furness once again to host the annual affair that calls on world leaders to mobilize on issues in the global movement.
 Along with Henson, Malek, and Nye, Matt Bomer, Rachel Brosnahan, Elvis Duran, Joy Reid, and Forest Whitaker will co-host the event alongside Jackman and Furness at the Great Lawn in Central Park in New York City on Saturday, September 28.